silverback-eu/silverweb/README.md

 # SilverWeb

 is a SaaS.
 It is build with the personalized Stack **SilverStack**.
-SilverWeb includes a suite collection, for example:
+SilverWeb includes a suite collection with landing page.

-- Analysing Software (data visualisation)
-- Customer Relationship Manager
-- Schedule Planner
-- HR and Recruitment Manager
-- Ticket Manager
-- Content Managing Software
-  ⠀
-- Whiteboard App
-- Kanban App
-- Drag’n’Drop Form Builder
-- Drag’n’Drop Content Builder

 ## Authors